wdconinc/practical-computing-for-scientists/README.md

 ## Absence

-Notify the instructor in advance if you will be missing class or homework.
+Notify the instructor in advance if you will be missing classes or will be late in submitting a homework assignment.
+Unexcused late homework (even by a minute) does not constitute a good faith effort and will be penalized by 50% even if it is entirely correct.

 ## Accommodations

-It is the policy of The College of William \& Mary to accommodate students with disabilities and qualifying diagnosed conditions in accordance with federal and state laws.
+It is the policy of William \& Mary to accommodate students with disabilities and qualifying diagnosed conditions in accordance with federal and state laws.
 Any student who feels he or she may need an accommodation based on the impact of a learning, psychiatric, physical or chronic health diagnosis should contact the Student Accessibility Services staff at 757-221-2509 or at \href{mailto:sas@wm.edu}{sas@wm.edu}.
 SAS staff will work with you to determine if accommodations are warranted, and if so, to help you obtain an official letter of accommodation.
 For more information please see \href{http://www.wm.edu/sas}{Student Accessibility Services}.

 If you feel that there is anything that I can do to ensure a better learning environment for you, please do not hesitate to contact me.
 As long as these ad-hoc accommodations do not unfairly disadvantage other students, I am more than willing to help out.